 Introduction: Cleaners’ Action was created in 1975 to advocate for Portuguese women working as office-building cleaners.
 That year, an organizing drive among cleaners at the Queen’s Park building-complex led to a first union contract with the Service Employees International Union (SEIU).
 The Ontario government’s services ministry then cancelled the union contract with the original cleaning company it had subcontracted to clean the legislative buildings, and signed a new contract with a different company.
 The workers were forced by this “contracting-out crisis” to accept low wages in order to keep their jobs.
 They also turned to community workers at St Christopher (settlement) House, who created Cleaners’ Action.
-Sydney Pratt and Marcie discuss how Cleaners’ Action assisted night cleaners with their individual problems and worked together with them to address workplace challenges.
+Sidney Pratt and Marcie discuss how Cleaners’ Action assisted night cleaners with their individual problems and worked together with them to address workplace challenges.

 Franca Iacovetta: So, let me just start by saying thank you very much to both Marcie and Sidney for agreeing to participate in this project.

 I’m part of the Rise Up collective.
 This project we’ve called Women Unite Voices of Feminist Activists in Toronto, 1970s—1990s.
 And I’m really, really pleased we can do one of these interviews on having to do with Portuguese women workers, activism, the activism and networks of support around them.
 So, thank you very much for participating in this interview.